dsasoft/walmart-test/README.md

 # Instructions

-It's possible to persist retrieve a Map, through the methods available, but also it's possible send a Map inside HTTP POST Body of request, and get the result right away.
+It's possible to persist and retrieve a Map, through the methods available, but also it's possible send a Map inside HTTP POST Body of request, and get the result right away.

 In order to execute Maven command line:
 <code>mvn clean install tomcat7:run</code>